pip-services/pip-services-docs/content/en/dart/redis/_index.md

   pip_services3_redis: version
 ```

-Now you can install package from the command line:
+Now you can install the package from the command line:
 ```bash
 pub get
 ```